kura/kura.gg/content/torproject.org-mirror.rst

 website over the mid to end of December, I decided it would be prudent to join the relatively small list of mirrors.

-I decided to online a website mirror that also contains all distribution downloads.

 Access
 ======